HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 Correlation coefficient: 0.66

-Overall, The original Airbnb ratings is higher than the Weighted Airbnb scores, but they are strong positive related.
+Overall, the original Airbnb ratings is higher than the Weighted Airbnb scores, but they are strong positive related.
 The reviews from customers are relatively reliable.
 Also, for Airbnb housings that haven’t been booked by any customer (dots on x-axis), there are still a few of them worth a try for they have relatively high weighted scores.

 ### Original and Weighted Airbnb Scores(x-axis)  vs  Safety Level (y-axis)